dmente03/gss/readme.md

 ![Logo of Guava Stylesheet Standards](https://dl.dropboxusercontent.com/u/13659411/Guava/gss.svg)

 GSS is a module-based approach to CSS structuration with a human-friendly syntax.

-The main idea is to divide the user interface into (almost) independent **modules**, which in turn contain **attributes** that _can be combined to compose variations of their parent module_.
+The main idea is to divide the UI into **modules**, which contains **attributes**, that can be _combined_ to compose variations of the module.
 All of that alongside a more natural readability of the classes.
 This way, it’s easy to understand, develop and maintain stylesheets, from small to big projects.

 It's heavily inspired by a lot of great ideas, like Atomic Design, SMACSS, mdo's Code Guide, Semantic UI and so on.